ELIXIR-Belgium/elixir-toolkit-theme/pages/about/seo.md

 A sitemap is automatically generated using the `jekyll-sitemap` gem.
 This allows search engine to detect the site structure and which pages are available for harvesting.

-MAke sure the gem is enabled in the `_config.yml` file in the root of your project like this:
+Make sure the gem is enabled in the `_config.yml` file in the root of your project like this:

 ```yml